 Accident investigation form

 There is no specific maximum allowable lifting weight.
 However, if you are required to lift heavy boxes, the employer must ensure that you can do this task safely.
 This includes using proper lifting techniques and knowing when to use dollies or carts or to ask for help.

-Understanding the Risks of Musculoskeletal Injury (MSI) An educational guide for workers, on sprains, strains, and other MSIs (PDF 1.2 MB) December 2008
+Understanding the Risks of Musculoskeletal Injury (MSI): an educational guide for workers, on sprains, strains, and other MSIs (PDF 1.2 MB)

 Also available in the following languages: